 Environment Canada has published and continues to maintain a Non-Domestic Substances List (NDSL).
-This second publication is based on the United States Environmental Protection Agency's (USEPA) Toxic Substances Control Act (TSCA) Chemical Substances Inventory for 1985, and contains more than 58 000 entries.
-Substances that are not on the DSL but are listed on the NDSL are subject to lesser information requirements.
+This second publication is based on the United States Environmental Protection Agency's (U.S. EPA) Toxic Substances Control Act (TSCA) Chemical Substances Inventory for 1985, and contains more than 58 000 entries.
+Substances that are not on the Domestic Substances List (DSL) but are listed on the NDSL are subject to lesser information requirements.

 Updates to the NDSL

 Beginning in 1995, the NDSL has undergone annual revisions that have added or deleted all substances incorporated into, or removed from, the TSCA inventory five or more years before the date of the NDSL revision.
 The first NDSL update therefore included substances in the 1990 supplement of the TSCA inventory.
 Substances on the TSCA inventory that have restrictions imposed on their manufacture or import as a result of a risk assessment by the U.S. EPA are not being added to the NDSL.